heppyn/VoxelGame/README.md

   - Debug x86 and x64.
   - Export x86.
 Just passes `--export` as an argument.
   - Test x86.
 Runs only tests.

+For creating your first app see [getting started](GettingStarted.md).

 ## Issues
 If you are running into issues with L-system parsing make sure you are using the proper file endings for your system.